HoundMediumFrance

 Frequently Asked Questions

-Is the Beagle Harrier good for apartment living?
+Is the Beagle Harrier a good apartment dog?

 Is the Beagle Harrier good for first-time owners?